OakesLab/image_plotting_tools/README.md

 1. Add the path to the directory where you unzipped ffmpeg and add `\bin\` to it - e.g. `c:\ffmpeg\bin\`
 1. Click OK
 1. Check to see if the path to the ffmpeg folder was added to the path variable.
 There should now be a `;` before and after it
-1. Confirm that it is installed correctly by typing ffmpeg at the prompt
+1. Confirm that it is installed correctly by typing ffmpeg at the prompt.
+You should see details about version number and installed codecs, etc.

 ## Adding the files to your python path